Da Vinci Payer Data Exchange

 PDex Bulk Member Match

 The $bulk-member-match operation follows the FHIR Asynchronous Request Pattern.
 The kick-off HTTP POST returns HTTP 202 Accepted with a Content-Location header pointing to a status endpoint.
-When processing is complete, the status endpoint returns a manifest of ndjson file URLs — each ndjson file contains serialized Group resources (MatchedMembers, NonMatchedMembers, and/or ConsentConstrainedMembers) conforming to the PDex Multi-Member Match Response profile.
+When processing is complete, the status endpoint returns a manifest of ndjson file URLs — Group ndjson files containing serialized Group resources (MatchedMembers, NonMatchedMembers, and/or ConsentConstrainedMembers) and, optionally per the backwards-compatibility allowance described above, a Parameters ndjson file containing a PDex Multi-Member Match Response profile-conformant Parameters envelope.
 The OperationDefinition does not declare inline out parameters for these Groups because the output is delivered via the async manifest, not in a synchronous HTTP response body — consistent with how $davinci-data-export handles its output.

 The Bulk Member Match Operation SHALL evaluate the consent request for each member and determine whether the request for only Non-Sensitive data, as determined by federal and state regulations that apply to the data holder, can be complied with. §pdex-154 The following decision tree illustrates how the Consent determination SHALL be made. §pdex-155